 Law Would Create Felony Charges For Driving Drunk With a Child in the Car, Require All Convicted DWI Offenders to Use Ignition Interlocks

-State Senator Charles J. Fuschillo, Jr. today announced that “Leandra’s Law,” which would create felony charges for those who drive drunk with a child in the car, has been unanimously passed by the State Senate.
+State Senator Mike Nozzolio today announced that the State Senate and Assembly, have enacted legislation he co-sponsored to create felony charges for those who drive drunk with a child in the car.
+The bill was also signed into law today by the Governor.

 Under the legislation, those convicted of driving drunk (.08 BAC or higher) with a child in the car would be guilty of a class E felony and face up to 4 years in prison.

 Additional penalties would be created for cases where children are killed or seriously injured while riding in a car with a drunk driver.
 Drunk drivers who cause the death of a child riding in their car would face up to 25 years in prison.
 Those who seriously injure their child passenger in a DWI crash would face up to 15 years in prison.